Flora72/Florence_Portfolio/README.md

 # WELCOME TO MY CREATIVE PORTFOLIO.
 # Florence Ndinda — Developer Portfolio

 Welcome to my personal portfolio, a curated space where logic meets emotion and code becomes art.
-Built entirely using **HTML**, **CSS**, and a spark of intentional design, this site showcases not just what I do—but who I am.
+Built entirely using HTML, CSS, and a spark of intentional design, this site showcases not just what I do, but who I am.

 ---